georgelam155/cunyopenmusic/basicNotation.md

 <img src="http://openmusictheory.com/Graphics/clefs.png" width="50%" height="50%">

+[Take a look at this exercise](https://www.musictheory.net/exercises/note/b8tyryyynybyyy) How are notes on the treble clef related to their "letter" names?

 ### Grand staff

 The grand staff consists of two staves, one that uses a treble clef, and one that uses a bass clef.
 The staves are connected by a curly brace.
 Grand staves are used frequently for notating piano music and other polyphonic instruments.